IBE160/SG-Gruppe-3-Komm/docs/PRD.md

 ## Executive Summary

-Many students struggle to structure their study time effectively before exams.
-Balancing multiple courses, deadlines, and limited energy often leads to inefficient study habits and stress.
-The goal of this project is to create a web-based application that generates a personalized, adaptive study plan based on exam dates, syllabus content, the user’s available study time, and their progress updates and preferences.
-The system will automatically distribute topics, schedule repetitions, and dynamically reschedule sessions when users fall behind or complete topics early.
+This document outlines the project brief for the AI-Powered Personal Study Planner, a web-based application designed to help students effectively structure their study time.
+The application will generate personalized and adaptive study plans based on exam dates, syllabus content, and user progress.
+By automating scheduling and dynamically adjusting to the user's performance, the planner aims to reduce stress, improve learning efficiency, and provide a data-driven approach to academic preparation.

 ### What Makes This Special

-The AI-Powered Personal Study Planner's magic lies in its ability to transform the chaotic and stressful process of exam preparation into a structured, automated, and personalized journey.
-It removes the cognitive load of "what should I study next?" and replaces it with a clear, data-driven path to success, adapting in real-time to the user's life and progress.
+- **Dynamic Rescheduling:** Automatically adapts the study plan based on real-time user progress.
+- **AI-Powered Syllabus Parsing:** Intelligently extracts topics and deadlines from user-provided syllabus content.
+- **Personalized & Adaptive:** Tailors the plan to individual study habits, availability, and topic difficulty.
+- **"Welcome Back" Wizard:** Proactively helps users who have been away to triage overdue tasks and get back on track without feeling overwhelmed.

 ---

 ## Project Classification

-**Technical Type:** Web Application (Next.js 14+, FastAPI Backend) **Domain:** EdTech
+**Technical Type:** Web Application
+**Domain:** EdTech
 **Complexity:** Medium

-The project is a modern web application utilizing a Next.js frontend for a responsive user experience and a Python-based FastAPI backend for high-performance API services and AI integration.
-The database is a managed Supabase (PostgreSQL) instance, which also handles authentication and real-time features.
+The project is a modern web application utilizing a Next.js 14+ frontend with App Router, TypeScript, Tailwind CSS, Shadcn UI, and Zustand for state management.
+The backend is built with FastAPI (Python), Supabase (PostgreSQL) for database and authentication, and integrates with OpenAI GPT-4 for AI capabilities.

 ---

 ## Success Criteria

+### Business Objectives

+- Achieve a high rate of user adoption and satisfaction within the target student demographic.
+- Reduce the manual planning effort required by students by at least 75%.
+- Establish a platform that can be extended with future premium features.

+### Key Performance Indicators

+- **Adoption:** Number of active users and new sign-ups per week.
+- **Engagement:** Daily/Weekly active users, average number of sessions per user.
+- **Retention:** Percentage of users who continue to use the app after the first week and first month.
+- **Task Completion Rate:** Percentage of study tasks marked as "Completed."
-- **Performance:** Study plan generation must complete in under 10 seconds.
+- **Plan Generation Speed:** Study plan generation should take under 10 seconds.

+### MVP Success Criteria

+- Users can successfully generate a study plan in under 10 seconds.
-- **Core User Journey:** Users must be able to successfully upload a syllabus, customize their study plan, and save their progress.
+- Users can upload a syllabus, customize the plan, and save their progress.
-- **Adaptability:** The system must demonstrate dynamic rescheduling of study sessions based on user-reported progress (completed or missed sessions).
+- The dynamic rescheduling feature correctly adjusts the plan when a session is marked as missed.
-- **Data Integrity:** User data and study plans must be persistent and securely stored across sessions.
+- User data persists securely across sessions.
-- **Timeline:** The Minimum Viable Product (MVP) must be deployed within the 6-week project timeline.
+- The MVP is successfully deployed within the 6-week timeline.
-- **Optional Goals:** Successful integration with external calendars (Google/Outlook) and AI-powered quiz generation are key stretch goals.

 ---